 Courses offered through this hybrid program incorporate both online and campus-based instruction.
 All of the courses offered in the TVI certification program are online, but for each course offered there is a weekend, on-campus (face-to-face) workshop requirement.
 The TVI student teaching practicum is a 14-week supervised clinical experience and is arranged on a case-by-case basis.
 Students pursuing O&M certification will combine both online and campus-based coursework throughout the academic year.
-The on-campus requirement for the O&M courses occurs over 2 summers during the 6-week summer two sessions.
-For professional certification through the Academy for Certification of Vision Rehabilitation and Education Professionals (ACVREP), a 350-clockhour O&M Internship will be arranged on an individual basis.
+The on-campus requirement for the Techniques of O&M 1 and 2 courses occurs during one 6-week summer session.
+For professional O&M certification through the Academy for Certification of Vision Rehabilitation and Education Professionals (ACVREP), O&M Internship will be arranged on an individual basis.
 In addition, students in the O&M certification program are required to participate in a weekend workshop on Pitt’s Oakland Campus prior to beginning the O&M internship.

 Upon completion of the certification program, students are eligible to apply for Pennsylvania Department of Education Level I instructional certification as a TVI (required by law to serve the needs of school-aged children), and/or national certification as an O&M Specialist by the ACVREP.